 With time, it has become apparent also that there is an additional fourth criterion: that the essentiality of any element is proved in all plants tested.

 Based on the first criterion, an element is considered essential if, in its absence, a normal plant is unable to complete its life cycle which includes the production of viable seed.
 In other words, the presence of the element must ensure the formation of a seed that possesses the natural capability to germinate and develop into a mature plant under favorable conditions for growth.

 The second criterion specifies the irreplaceability of any essential element.
 Conversely, sodium cannot be essential simply because it can substitute for some mode of action of potassium in plant nutrition (nutrients.ifas.ufl.edu ).

-Plants are not so descriminating in absorbing chemical elements.
-Quantitative analysis have in fact shown that plant tissues can contain any or a combination of more than 60 elements.
+Plants are not so discriminating in absorbing chemical elements.
+Quantitative analysis has in fact shown that plant tissues can contain any or a combination of more than 60 elements.

 Depending on where they are growing and the presence of elements, plants can even contain lead, cadmium, gold, or radioactive strontium, platinum, and uranium (Moore et al. 2003).
 However, only a few elements are deemed essential to plant growth and development.

 Plants require for their growth and reproduction at least 16 essential elements.
 At least 16 is highlighted because some authorities strongly argue the inclusion of other elements into the original list of 16.
 Clearly, some elements have been shown essential at least in some species.
 For example, the essentiality of cobalt has been established for nitrogen fixation in legumes.